 - Recognizing when you might be wrong

 - So, there you have it, the four classic communication styles.
-You’ll definitely deal with all of them at some point or another in your career or personal life.
+You’ll deal with them all at some point or another in your career or personal life.
 At least now you can be armed and ready because you know what to expect and what to look out for.

 The Research of Mark Murphy and his team looks at and defines different communication styles in another way.
 This approach shows that different styles of communication will be less or more effective in different situations.
 So really, the most effective communication style in the workplace will depend on what the circumstances are.